EOSIO/eos/README.md

 There is no public testnet running currently.

-## Supported Operating Systems

-EOSIO currently supports the following operating systems:

-1. Amazon Linux 2
-2. CentOS 7
-3. Ubuntu 16.04
-4. Ubuntu 18.04
-5. MacOS 10.14 (Mojave)

----

-**Note: It may be possible to install EOSIO on other Unix-based operating systems.
-This is not officially supported, though.**

----

 ## Software Installation

 There are currently two methods to install the EOSIO software: